toondaey/nestjs-got/README.md

 }
 ```

+For more information of the usage pattern, please check [here](https://www.npmjs.com/package/got#pagination-1)

 ### Stream

 The stream feature is divided into two parts.
-This is because (and as stated in the documentation [here](https://www.npmjs.com/package/got#streams)), while the stream request is actually a `stream.Duplex` the _GET_ and _HEAD_ requests return a `stream.Readable` and the _POST_, _PUT_, _PATCH_ and _DELETE_ return a `stream.Writable`.
+This is because (and as stated in the documentation [here](https://www.npmjs.com/package/got#streams)), while the stream request is actually a `stream.Duplex` the _GET_ and _HEAD_ requests return a `stream.Readable` and the _POST_, _PUT_, _PATCH_ and _DELETE_ requests return a `stream.Writable`.

 This prompted an implementation that attempts to cover both scenarios.
-The difference is only present in the arguments acceptable by their respective methods.
+The difference is only present in the arguments acceptable by the respective methods.

-Further, this module employs the services of the [split](https://npmjs.com/package/split) package for better optimization and to "break up a stream and reassemble it so that each line is a chunk...".
-Hence, all methods of stream accept a 3rd argument for the split function configuration.
+Further, all methods of the stream property return a stream request to which we can chain an `on<T>(eventType)` method which in turn returns a [fromEvent](https://rxjs-dev.firebaseapp.com/api/index/function/fromEvent) observable.
+This affords us the ability to _subscribe_ to events we wish to listen for from the request.

+Possible `eventType`s include (and quite constrained to those provided by the **got** package):

+-   end

+-   data

+-   error

+-   request

+-   readable

+-   response

+-   redirect

+-   uploadProgress

+-   downloadProgress

 For _GET_ and _HEAD_ stream requests, below is the method signature: